iescandon/tailwind-css-101/README.md

 - **Spacing**: Utility classes for controlling the spacing of elements, such as padding, margin, and `* + *` (lobotomized owl).
 - **Sizing**: Utility classes for controlling the sizing of elements, such as width, height, max-width, max-height, min-width, and min-height.
 - **Typography**: Utility classes for controlling the typography of elements, such as font-size, font-weight, text-align, text-color, line-height, and text-decoration.
-- **Backgrounds**: Utility classes for controlling the backgrounds of elements, such as bg-color, bg-image, bg-size, and bg-position.
+- **Backgrounds**: Utility classes for controlling the backgrounds of elements, such as background-color, background-image, background-size, and background-position.
 - **Borders**: Utility classes for controlling the borders of elements, such as border, border-radius, border-color, and border-width.
 - **Effects**: Utility classes for adding effects to elements, such as box-shadow and opacity.
 - **Filters**: Utility classes for applying various filters to elements, such as blur, brightness, contrast, and grayscale.